tristinrybak/tristinrybak/README.md

 >I'm a third-year software engineering major at the University of Central Missouri.

->Targeting an Internship or Entry Level Position with JAVA influence.
+>Targeting an Internship or Entry Level Position with a emphasis in JAVA.

 >Consider me Crypto fascinated.